As part of our ongoing commitment to aviation safety DSFI, Inc. writes, produces, and presents safety seminars on a variety of subjects.

 The following seminars are currently available:

-Flying the NY VFR corridor is an effective way to transition the New York Metropolitan area and is also an awe-filled scenic flight.
+Flying the NY SFRA is an effective way to transition the New York Metropolitan area and is also an awe-filled scenic flight.
 However, the risks are numerous and the flight could become awful rather than awe-filled.
-This seminar presents all the hazards and risks, and then shows how to fly the route safely.
+This seminar presents all the rules, hazards and risks, and then shows how to fly the route safely.

-Learn all the important reporting points, safe altitudes, where and how the helicopters operate, and proper frequencies to use.
-The knowledge gained from this seminar will allow you to fly the corridor more safely and with reduced risk to all aircraft in the airspace.
+Learn all the important, as well as mandated, reporting points, the difference between “transient” and “local” altitudes, where and how the helicopters operate, the proper frequencies to use along with suggested proper phraseology.
+The knowledge gained from this seminar will allow you to fly the corridor safely and with reduced risk to all aircraft in the airspace..

 SINGLE PILOT IFR: SKILLED, CONFIDENT, AND SAFE